nuonco/nuon/pkg/types/README.md

 ```

 Alternatively, if you have the `buf` cli present you can use `buf fmt` `buf lint` from within this folder.

+### Buf registry and npm packages
+We use the Buf registry to generate npm packages that are used by the api-gateway.
+Because we have several packages that reference each other and Buf creates a lock file for these references we can end up with broken npm packages.
+Best way to avoid this is whenever you make a change to a set of protos is to run `buf mod update` within each proto package in this order:

+1. components
+2. workflows
+3. apis

+This will guarantee that the generated npm packages are all correct.